ElmurodAzodov/ElmurodAzodov/README.md

 I studied a bachelor's degree in Software Engineering at Samarkand State University.
 I am studying software engineering at Samarkand State University (2021-2025).
 In 2022, I attended the Full-Stack Web Development course at the Samarkand IT Park.
 I learned various technologies and am currently working on my own.

 * ✉️  You can contact me at [the.elmurod@gmail.com](mailto:the.elmurod@gmail.com)
-* 🧠  I'm learning React, Node, Django, Django Rest Frameworks
+* 🧠  I'm learning React, Django, Django Rest Frameworks

 ### Skills